sec-stuttgart/pia-mpc/README.md

 Note: For the CUDA container, you can replace the CUDA architecture (`cuda_arch`) by a value matching your GPU.
 For this, use the [compute capability](https://developer.nvidia.com/cuda-gpus) for your GPU while dropping the decimal point.
 For example, compute capability 7.5 (for the Nvidia Titan RTX used below) becomes "sm_75".

+Note: This can take a few hours to build, as it builds a version of [clang](https://clang.llvm.org/) from source.

 ### Dev Container